Project Planner: Cherise Orange

 At the August 2015 the County of Santa Clara Housing, Land Use, Environment, and Transportation (HLUET) Committee meeting, it was suggested by community members that the County pursue replacing and operating the existing boat dock at the South Bay Yacht Club (SBYC) near Alviso Marina County Park (County Park) as a public dock.
 HLUET directed the County of Santa Clara Parks and Recreation Department (County Parks) to undertake a feasibility study that would access the possibility of replacing the dock and would assess the potential costs to operate the new public facility.

-County Parks has hired PlaceWorks Consultant Group and TranSystems Corporation to complete the Alviso Dock Feasibility Study (Study).
+Phase I: County Parks hired PlaceWorks Consultant Group and TranSystems Corporation

 Why a Feasibility Study?